Daniil-Demidov/objcryst-bayes/README.rst

 ======================================
 Indexing procedure in this fork of FOX is mostly identical to the original one except:
 1. Only advanced mode of indexing is currently working;
-2. The peak positions and standard uncertanties should be supplied in a space-separated (or tab-separated) two-column file.
+2. The peak positions (2θ) and standard uncertanties should be supplied in a space-separated (or tab-separated) two-column file.
 The file should be loaded via "Load peaks" item of powder pattern graph context menu.
 After loading it takes some time to run preliminary calculations.
+3. Instead of the maximum number of spurious lines, the calculation is controlled by specifying maximum number of calculations per level.
+The more calculations the more reliable the results will be.

 Viewing crystal structure, diffraction data and CIF files
 =========================================================